Vermont/Athens station

 Vermont/Athens station is a below-grade light rail station on the C Line of the Los Angeles Metro Rail system.
-It is located in the median of Interstate 105 (Century Freeway), below Vermont Avenue, after which the station is named along with the Athens community where it is located.
+It is situated in the median of Interstate 105 (Century Freeway) and named after Vermont Avenue and the Athens community where it is located.
+It opened as part of the Green Line on August 12, 1995.

-The original name for the station was Vermont Ave/I-105, but was later simplified and its location in Athens clarified, with a change to Vermont/Athens.
+The station was initially named Vermont Ave/I-105 but was later simplified to Vermont/Athens in 2012 with its location clarified.

-This station is expected to be a stop along the Vermont Transit Corridor when that service commences.